2020 Valentine’s Day Spending Survey

 We posed the following questions to a panel of leading consumer studies scholars.
 You can find their bios and responses below.

-- Why do you think men are 2X more likely than women to spend over $100 on a Valentine’s Day gift and 3X more likely to say a V-Day gift is worth credit card debt?
+- Why do you think men are nearly three times more likely than women to believe that a Valentine’s Day gift is worth going into credit card debt for?

 Full Details Overall